 Stay Calm.
 If you see a bear and it hasn't seen you, leave the area calmly.
 Talk or make noise while moving away to help it discover your presence.
 Choose a route that will not intersect with the bear if it is moving.

 Get Back.
 If you have surprised a bear, slowly back away while talking softly.
 Face the bear, but avoid direct eye contact.
 Do not turn and run; rapid movement may be perceived as danger to a bear that is already feeling threatened.
 Avoid blocking the bear's only escape route and try to move away from any cubs you see or hear.
 Do not attempt to climb a tree.
 A female bear may falsely interpret this as an attempt to get at her cubs, even though the cubs may be in a different tree.

 Pay Attention.
 If a bear is displaying signs of nervousness – pacing, swinging its head, or popping its jaws – about your presence, leave the area.
 Some bears may bluff charge to within a few feet.
 If this occurs, stand your ground, wave your arms wildly, and shout at the bear.
+Also, you should do the same if the bear appears to be following you.
 Turning and running could elicit a chase and you cannot outrun a bear.

 Fight Back.
 If a bear attacks, fight back as you continue to leave the area.
 Black bears have been driven away with rocks, sticks, binoculars, car keys, or even bare hands.